kwhitley/itty-router-extras/README.md

 An assortment of delicious (yet lightweight and tree-shakeable) extras for the calorie-light [itty-router](https://www.npmjs.com/package/itty-router).
 These further simplify routing code!

-#### DISCLAIMER: This package is in draft-mode, so the functionality and API may change over the next week or so until we solidify and release a v1.x.
-Then it should remain stable for the foreseeable future!
+#### NOTICE: This package will soon become part of itty-router core (as itty-router/extras).
+At such time, this library will be deprecated in favor of just using the core library.
+Stay tuned or [follow me on Twitter](https://twitter.com/kevinrwhitley), where I'll be announcing it the moment it hits NPM!

 ## Installation